 About the book

-Python in easy steps instructs you how to program in the powerful Python language, giving complete examples that illustrate each aspect with colourized source code.
+Python in easy steps, 2nd edition instructs you how to program in the powerful Python language, giving complete examples that illustrate each aspect with colourized source code.

 This second edition is updated to cover Python 3.7.